sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

         "mdk-mcp": {
           "type": "stdio",
           "command": "mdk-mcp",
-          "args": ["--schema-version", "25.9"]
+          "args": ["--schema-version", "26.3"]
         }
       }
     }
     ```

-    >Supported schema versions include 25.9(default), 25.6, 24.11, and 24.7.
+    >Supported schema versions include 26.3(default), 25.9, 25.6, 24.11, and 24.7.

-5. After saving the file, the `mdk-mcp` server appears in the MCP Servers list.
+5. After saving the file, the `mdk-mcp` server appears in the MCP Servers list with a green status indicator, confirming it is active and ready.
 Once configured, your AI agent can access the MDK MCP server.
 [Here](https://github.com/SAP/mdk-mcp-server?tab=readme-ov-file#available-tools) are the detailed information about all the tools available in this MCP server.

     >If the MCP server or its tools do not appear immediately, restart Visual Studio Code.